theQRL/docs.theqrl.org/_docs/mining/mining.md

 > When configuring your software, set everything up to mine Monero, *instead* of using a Monero address, enter your *QRL* address into the "Worker" or "Address" field in the mining software.
 {: .info}

-QRL uses PQ secure encryption.
+QRL uses PQ secure cryptography.
 No joke this stuff is the best there is right now.
-If you follow instructions, and don't compromise your private keys in any way your funds are safe from current processors ads well as advanced quantum computers that are on the horizon.
+If you follow instructions, and don't compromise your private keys in any way your funds are safe from current processors as well as general-purpose error-corrected quantum computers that are on the horizon.

 ## Mining Software